Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 3. The API URL which gets used when an additional parameter gets provided.
 You should mark the place where the parameter should be placed with %data%.
 4. The parameter type which indicates the way to handle the parameter provided.
 See the section parameter types for more information.

-You must specify how the API response should be parsed.
+You can also specify how the API response should be parsed.
 The options are:
 - Json: You can specify the location of the value via Json keys.
 - Regex: If the response is not a Json you can use a regular expression.
+- Script: If you need special/custom behavior for parsing the response (such as combining multiple uint64 into a single uint256) then a script (Javascript) is the right choice.

 In addition to this you can also write a short description of the resource which is useful for everyone who intends to implement this oracle node.